rsdoiel/Artemis/README.md

 ---------------------

-The following modules are not portable to Project Oberon are implemented specifically for a targetted compiler.
+The following modules are not portable to Project Oberon are implemented specifically for a targeted compiler.

 [artUnix](obnc/artUnix.obn) provides access to some Unix/C facilities.